Chart Color Schemes

 Housing

-Beachmere is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Beachmere is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-The dwelling structure in Beachmere, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had no houses or other dwellings recorded at that time.
-Home ownership in Beachmere was 46.5%, with mortgaged properties at 28.6% and rented dwellings at 24.9%.
-The median monthly mortgage repayment was $1,560, aligning with Brisbane metro's average, while the median weekly rent was $350, unlike Brisbane metro where no figures were recorded.
-Nationally, Beachmere's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Beachmere, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Beachmere stood at 46.5%, with 28.6% of dwellings mortgaged and 24.9% rented.
+The median monthly mortgage repayment was $1,560, while the median weekly rent figure was recorded as $350.
+Nationally, Beachmere's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing